Bias robustness of depth estimators in multivariate settings: Maximum bias for the deepest scatter matrix

 \end{corollary}

-The following theorem restricted to matrices whose eigenvector associated with the largest eigenvalue shares the same direction as the contamination gives us which should be the deepest estimator in this class.
+The following lemma restricted to matrices whose eigenvector associated with the largest eigenvalue shares the same direction as the contamination gives us which should be the deepest estimator in this class.